-Next Baptism: TBA
+Next Baptism Day: TBA

 At The Compass Church, we believe baptism is one of two church ordinances.
 The word “ordinance” (also called “sacrament”) means something that is established, commanded or informed by proper authority.